mtkresearch/BreezeApp/BreezeApp_v2/docs/reference/refactoring_plan.md

 **Project:** BreezeApp Refactoring
 **Goal:** Successfully decouple the UI (`breeze-app-ui`) from the AI services (`breeze-app-router`) into a robust, maintainable, and scalable dual-app architecture using a clean AIDL-based IPC mechanism.
 All development must adhere strictly to **MVVM + Clean Architecture (Use Cases)** principles.

+**Update:** We have successfully implemented the `breeze-app-router-client` as a reference implementation and demonstration app.
+This client showcases best practices for integrating with the AI Router Service and serves as comprehensive documentation for third-party developers.

 ---

 ### **1. Overall Architecture & Guiding Principles**

 #### **Module Boundaries**

-The high-level architecture is composed of three main modules.
+The high-level architecture is composed of four main modules.
 The two applications (`breeze-app-ui` and `breeze-app-router`) are completely decoupled and only communicate through the shared `shared-contracts` module.
+Additionally, we've created a reference client implementation (`breeze-app-router-client`) to demonstrate integration best practices.

 ```mermaid
 graph LR;